 Aberdeen has some fabulous free museums and galleries, some just a few steps from the railway station.
 Cross Guild Street outside the station and head up Carmelite Street.
 Already, you’re surrounded by grey granite buildings, twinkling on a sunny day as the light catches the specs of mica in the stone.
 Pop into the tourist info office for a map and bus advice.

 - The Maritime Museum and Art Gallery (both free) are just a short walk away.
-The gallery is due to reopen in the autumn after a £30 million renovation.
+The gallery is due to reopen in November 2019 after a £30 million renovation.

 - A former chapel and 16th century Provost’s house on Shiprow have been converted to form the multi-floor Maritime museum with great views of the harbour.
 A model oil rig towers up through the central foyer and displays explore the area’s history of fishing and shipbuilding.

 - The Maritime museum is open every day, has a shop and a cafe.